 Wheat germ oil is primarily known as an excellent source of vitamin E, which has multiple benefits for the skin.
 Vitamin E is a powerful antioxidant, so it helps to prevent or even somewhat reverse UV damage.
 The high antioxidant value of the oil is one of the reasons it is also taken internally for a variety of health benefits.

 Wheat germ oil is commonly used externally for skin conditions such as eczema, psoriasis and stubborn dry patches.
 It is also commonly used to help speed the healing process for skin irritations, contusions and burns due to its high content of healing Vitamin E.

-There are a host of other oils with lesser SPF factors, but may be adequate for some more bronzed babes.
+There are a host of other oils with lesser SPF factors, as you can see from the list below.

 Other Oils with SPF 10 or Less